microsoft/ApplicationInsights-OSX/README.md

 # Application Insights for Mac (1.0-beta.2)

 This is the repository of the Mac SDK for Application Insights.
 [Application Insights](http://azure.microsoft.com/en-us/services/application-insights/) is a service that allows developers to keep their applications available, performing, and succeeding.
-The SDK enables you to send telemetry of various kinds (events, traces, exceptions, etc.) to the Application Insights service where your data can be visualized in the Azure Portal.
+The SDK enables you to send telemetry of various kinds (events, traces, page views, etc.) to the Application Insights service where your data can be visualized in the Azure Portal.

 You can use the [Application Insights for Mac](http://go.microsoft.com/fwlink/?linkid=533209&clcid=0x409) tool to integrate the Application Insights Mac SDK into your existing apps.
 The SDK runs on devices with with OS X 10.8 or higher.
 You'll need a subscription to [Microsoft Azure](https://azure.com).
 (It's free until you want to send quite a lot of telemetry.)